thegooddocsproject/templates/code-of-conduct/guide-code-of-conduct.md

 ### About the "Expected behavior" section

-An effective Code of Conduct can help your community feel more warm and welcoming if it starts with a section outlining the positive, pro-social behaviors you'd like to see in your community.
+An effective Code of Conduct can help your community feel more warm and welcoming if it starts with a section outlining the positive, prosocial behaviors you'd like to see in your community.
 In the *Expected behavior* section, you can list the specific behaviors and attitudes that best support the ethical values you mentioned in your opening statement.